-Her recent and upcoming exhibitions include: "Sisters", duo exhibition with Mall Paris, Tallinn Art Hall Gallery; "Do Come in, the Door is Open!", Kumu, Tallinn, together with Mary Reid Kelley and Eva Mustonen (2019-2020); "The End" with Dan Mitchell, Temnikova & Kasela gallery (2019); “Drama is in Your Head V”, Museum der bildenden Künste Leipzig (2018); “Hudnoi” with Jass Kaselaan, Temnikova & Kasela gallery, Tallinn (2017–2018); “Vox Populi”, Tallinn City Gallery (2016); “Beaten Up By A Thug, Saved By Kindness” with Kris Lemsalu, Michèle Pagel, Ben Washington, Amatorska gallery, London (2015); “Drama Is In Your Head IV: Don’t Look Down”, Temnikova & Kasela gallery, Tallinn (2014); “Drama Is In Your Head III”, Hobusepea gallery, Tallinn (2013); “Drama Is In Your Head II”, Tallinn City Gallery (2013).
-Karlson has collaborated on projects with art collective Gelitin and with British artist Sarah Lucas, including “Loch”, 21er Haus, Museum of Contemporary Art, Vienna (2013); "Lucas Bosch Gelatin”, Kunsthalle Krems, Austria (2011).
-She assisted Sarah Lucas in the production of the artist’s work for the British Pavillion at the 56th Venice Biennale in 2015.
+Her recent exhibitions include "Sisters", with Mall Paris, Tallinn Art Hall Gallery; "Do Come in, the Door is Open!", with Mary Reid Kelley and Eva Mustonen, Kumu, Tallinn (2019-2020); "The End", with Dan Mitchell, Temnikova & Kasela gallery (2019); “Drama is in Your Head V”, Museum der bildenden Künste Leipzig (2018); “Hudnoi”, with Jass Kaselaan, Temnikova & Kasela gallery, Tallinn (2017–2018); “Vox Populi”, Tallinn City Gallery (2016); “Beaten Up By A Thug, Saved By Kindness” with Kris Lemsalu, Michèle Pagel, Ben Washington, Amatorska gallery, London (2015); and “Drama Is In Your Head IV: Don’t Look Down”, Temnikova & Kasela gallery, Tallinn (2014).